Hello, and welcome to Lighthouse Explorers!

 This week, I had the great fortune to talk to Ed Peppitt about his travels around England and Wales.
 These included cycling 3,500 miles, spotting over 300 lighthouses, and raising over ÂŁ15,000 for Shift MS. Ed’s book, ‘The Beacon Bike’, is absolutely brilliant.
 In it, he shares the highs and lows of this huge undertaking.… Continue reading Talking to Ed Peppitt about his 3,500 mile cycle ride

-If you prefer videos, I also go to lighthouses in person!
+If you prefer videos, we also go to lighthouses in person!
 Check out the YouTube playlist linked below to get involved.

-And finally… if you have a favourite lighthouse, please don’t hesitate to let me know.
-I love a lighthouse (surprise), and will definitely feature it so that the rest of the Lighthouse Explorers family can enjoy it.
+And finally… if you have a favourite lighthouse, please don’t hesitate to contact us.
+We love a lighthouse (surprise), and will feature it so that the rest of the Lighthouse Explorers community can enjoy it.

 Subscribe to our newsletter to stay up to date with Lighthouse Explorers news!